 - Orientation or Training

-- approximately two hours once or twice a week
+- approximately two hours once a week

 - Scheduled meetings as needed